jesse-blake/text-maze/README.md

 # Text Maze

-An [npm](https://www.npmjs.com) package to generate a maze with a single solution, with paths in the form of text.
+An [npm](https://www.npmjs.com/package/text-maze) package to generate a maze that has a single solution, paths forming the characters in a string of text, and controls to do stuff, like:

-The controls will solve the maze with or without animation, animate at different speeds, show and hide the text, rebuild the maze, and change the maze's text.
-It will resize automatically when the screen size changes too.
+* Regenerate the paths of the maze using the current text.
+* Show and hide the text.
+* Show and hide the solution.
+* Animate searching for the solution at various speeds.
+* Pause, continue and stop the animation.
+* Increase and decrease the size of the paths in the maze.
+* Customize the maze's text.
+* Restore the original text.

+The maze is responsive to screen size changes too.

 ## Example